rcullenpr/rcullenpr/README.md

   - It is up to the implementer how to display the data.
   - UI design and implementation will be of interest for this task.

-Project can be submitted via zip or via a github repo link.
+The application and library can be iOS or Android based.
+Implementer can choose their preferred language.Project can be submitted via zip or via a github repo link.
 Any additional testing tools or documentation should be included.

 # Simulator Diagram